SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 independent of each other.
 The failure of one test should not cause an avalanche of failures of other tests that depend upon it, nor should the order in which the tests are run matter.
-Performing `setUp` before each test and `tearDown` afterwards helps to reinforce this independence.
+Performing `setUp` before each test and `tearDown` afterward helps to reinforce this independence.

 However, there are occasions where setting up the necessary context is just too time-consuming for it to be done before the execution of each test.
 Moreover, if it is known that the test cases do not disrupt the resources used by the tests, then it is wasteful to set them up afresh for each test.